Cancer. 1994 Feb 1;73(3):699-701.

 Division of Radiotherapy, San Gerardo Hospital, Milan, Italy.

-life in patients with brain metastases due to solid
+A randomized study with the pineal hormone melatonin versus supportive care alone in patients with brain metastases due to solid